Availity/availity-react/docusaurus/docs/components/table/index.md

 Note that this is not supported in IE 11.

-## Accessing the Table Ref in a parent component
+## Accessing the Table Ref in a Parent Component

 It is common that a parent component will need to have access to the the table instance.
 This can be done utilizing React Refs.